Ghornon/WSEI-2022-2023-lato-eBilety-API/README.md

 3. Run docker compose up

 ### Usage
-To use the application, follow these steps:
+To use the application, please follow these steps:

 1. Open the application in your web browser.
-Default GUI: http://localhost, API: http://localhost:8080
+The default GUI can be accessed at http://localhost, and the API at http://localhost:8080.
 2. Browse through the list of available movies and select a movie to view its details.
-3. Select a showtime to book tickets for.
+3. Select a showtime to book tickets.
-4. Select your preferred seats in the cinema hall.
+4. Choose your preferred seats in the cinema hall.
-5. Confirm your booking..
+5. Confirm your booking.
 6. You can view your booked tickets on the "All Orders" page.
-7. Admin users can add, edit, and delete movies, actors, producers, and showtime in the cinema hall by logging in with their credentials.
+Admin users can add, edit, and delete movies, actors, producers, and showtimes in the cinema hall by logging in with their credentials.

 ## Built-in users

+The application includes the following pre-configured users:

 ### Administrator
 - Login: admin@gmail.com
 - Password: Admin@1234!